-Medical marijuana is obtained from cannabis plants that have been cultivated with the specific intent of being consumed for their medicinal properties.
+Medical marijuana is obtained from cannabis plants that have been cultivated with the specific intent of being utilized for their medicinal properties.
 Medical cannabis includes hash oil, hashish, marijuana.

 In most cases, the medical constituents desired are a high level of THC and/or a high level of CBD.
 These two cannabinoids are the most commonly sought, for medical purposes.